-(25) An applicant for admission to an undergraduate award course who has completed secondary education at a school, RTO or a higher education provider in the current year or within the previous two years may be considered under one of the following categories and in the manner specified for that category:
+(23) An applicant for admission to an undergraduate award course who has completed secondary education at a school, RTO or a higher education provider in the current year or within the previous two years may be considered under one of the following categories and in the manner specified for that category:

-b.
-An applicant who has completed an approved Certificate III (AQF Level 3) qualification as part of their Senior Secondary Certificate of Education may be considered for admission on the basis of their Certificate III studies, unless otherwise stated in the Specific Award Rules.

-a.
-An applicant who has successfully completed, study in University units whilst enrolled in year 12, may be considered for admission on the basis of such studies a.
-Higher education study i.
-Applicants who have completed a higher education course since leaving secondary education may be considered for admission.
-This includes: study at non-university higher education providers; study whether recent or some time ago; and a bridging or enabling course delivered by or on behalf of a higher education provider.
+- a.
+An applicant who has completed a Senior Secondary Certificate of Education or equivalent may be considered for admission to their nominated course where the applicant's ATAR, Limited ATAR, or equivalent, is at or above the Minimum ATAR for that course. - b.
+An applicant who has completed an approved Certificate III (AQF Level 3) qualification as part of their Senior Secondary Certificate of Education may be considered for admission on the basis of their Certificate III studies, unless otherwise stated in the Specific Award Rules. - c.
+An applicant who has successfully completed, study in University units while enrolled in year 12, may be considered for admission on the basis of such studies.